 This is a place of contradiction.

-A Latino restaurant owner on Fifth Street in San Bernardino once told me he wanted the wetbacks gone.
 We are among California’s least educated people despite the abundance of colleges and universities here.
 We are poor and rich.
 We are urban and rural.
 We spend hours every day away from our families, commuting to Los Angeles because we want a better life for our children out here.
 We are Twentynine Palms, where soldiers train in the desert’s serenity to fight in faraway wars.
 There is a view of the mountains from our office.
 The only thing in the way is the rising Lowe’s megastore.

 Lois Strand, 89, told me that when she drove through San Bernardino for the first time more than 45 years ago, she thought to herself, “Shangri-La”.
 It was day, and it was warm in the valley.
 The mountains above were topped with snow.
 (1)